Joe Biden classified documents incident: Republican elected officials

 House Republicans compared the incident to former president Donald Trump's retention of documents.
-House Speaker Kevin McCarthy (R-CA) stated that Congress should investigate the Biden matter and launch its own probe.
+Then-House Speaker Kevin McCarthy (R-CA) stated that Congress should investigate the Biden matter and launch its own probe.

 Mike Turner (R-OH), incoming chair of the House Intelligence Committee, asked for a national security damage assessment regarding the Biden documents.
 Jim Jordan (R-OH), incoming chair of the House Judiciary Committee, launched an investigation and wrote to Garland requesting information and documents.
 Representatives James Comer (R-KY), Ken Buck (R-CO), and Elise Stefanik (R-NY and chair of the House Republican Conference) demanded that Biden release a visitor log of his home, though such logs are not kept for presidents' personal homes.

 Democratic elected officials

-Democratic officials possessed a mixed response to the incident, with some accusing the Republicans of hypocrisy, others suggested a congressional review of the materials, due to national security concerns, while a small minority, such as U.S. Representative Hank Johnson, baselessly suggested the classified documents were planted to embarrass Biden.
+Democratic officials exhibited a mixed response to the incident, with some accusing the Republicans of hypocrisy, others suggested a congressional review of the materials, due to national security concerns.
 Democrats in the former group argued that the same Republican officials had defended Trump's possession and retention of many more documents over a period of years, while Biden's team had immediately notified NARA of the discovery and turned over the documents.

 Senator Ben Cardin (D-MD) said the Republicans are creating a "false equivalency" because "one person (Biden) handled it right, the other person (Trump) handled it wrong."
+Representative Hank Johnson (D-GA) baselessly suggested the classified documents were planted to embarrass Biden.
 Representative Adam Schiff (D-CA) stated that the situation with Biden is different from the situation with Trump.
 Schiff also said the handling of the documents may have compromised national security.
 Senator Debbie Stabenow (D-MI) called Biden's previous comments in 2022 on Trump's document possession "embarrassing", given the current incident.